Virtual museum showcases Igloolik artifacts

 When researchers brought the pieces to the community, it was akin to a rediscovery, said Jack Haulli, an instructor at Nunavut Arctic College’s Igloolik campus.

-Haulli, who served as an interpreter for the project, said the discussions he had with elders brought back many memories.
+Haulli, who served as the project’s main local collaborator, said the discussions he had with elders brought back many memories.

 The conversations reminded him of lessons his grandfather used to tell him “which I kinda forgot over the years.
 I’m not going to forget it this time.”